Go Homeback to Love Shack Menu

 However, as marvelous and lovely as Venus is, don’t let her kid you.

-Unlike the Greeks, the ancient Mayans of South America identified this wandering star as a deity of war.
-This was likely because the Mayan astronomers found this wandering star to be so often associated with the beginnings of wars and conflicts.
+Unlike the Greeks, the ancient Mayans identified this wandering star as a deity of war.
+This was likely because the Mayan astronomers found this wandering star to be often associated with the beginnings of wars and conflicts.

 In her form as the ruler of Libra, Venus was paradoxically known as the Zodiacal sign of both diplomats and military generals.
 Fickle Aphrodite just can’t seem to make her mind up as to whom her lover should be.
 As such, Aphrodite knows all about jealousy and envy being a root cause of many conflict and wars.
 On a more personal level, she can often be found stirring things up when she functions as the irrational source at the heart of the proverbial “Lover’s Triangles” that we humans, throughout the dawn of history and until now, keep repeatedly getting caught up in.